MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ### Permissions

-The following table shows the specific read/write permissions that users will have on each page in the Fraud Protection portal, depending on their roles.
+The following table includes the specific read/write permissions that users have on each page in the Fraud Protection portal, depending on their roles.

 <table>
     <thead>